Clinet/clinet/README.md

 cli$coinflip - Flips a coin.
-cli$xkcd (comic number|random|latest) - Displays an xkcd comic depending on the request type or comic number. cli$imgur (url) - Displays info about the specified Imgur image, album, gallery image, or gallery album. cli$play (url/YouTube search query) - lays either the first result from the specified YouTube search query or the specified YouTube/direct audio URL in the user's current voice channel. cli$stop - Stops the currently playing audio. cli$skip - Stops the currently playing audio, and, if available, attempts to play the next audio in the queue. cli$queue - Lists all entries in the queue.
+cli$xkcd (comic number|random|latest) - Displays an xkcd comic depending on the request type or comic number. cli$imgur (url) - Displays info about the specified Imgur image, album, gallery image, or gallery album. cli$play (url/YouTube search query) - Plays either the first result from the specified YouTube search query or the specified YouTube/direct audio URL in the user's current voice channel. cli$stop - Stops the currently playing audio. cli$skip - Stops the currently playing audio, and, if available, attempts to play the next audio in the queue. cli$queue - Lists all entries in the queue.